-Interface is a residency programme for visual artists, musicians, writers and dancers, located in the Inagh Valley, in the heart of Connemara, on the West coast of Ireland.
-The studio is located in premises shared with the Inagh Valley Trust, which drives a number of innovative scientific research projects.
-Interface offers artists an opportunity to engage with a unique environment and to be inspired by the exciting research taking place in a spectacular landscape.
-We will present work My Immortals by Jasmin Märker.
+Interface is an artist-led space and residency programme for visual artists, musicians, writers and dancers in Connemara on the West coast of Ireland.
+The studio is located in a former salmon hatchery, a space shared with a number of innovative scientific research projects.
+Interface offers opportunities for artists to engage with this unique environment and to explore intersections between science and art.

 Much of the programming at Interface is centred on a long-term project of ecological restoration taking place on site.
 The woodland symposium sees artists returning year on year to reflect on the gradual transformation of a barren monocultural forest to native woodland with healthy biodiversity.

 The 40 paintings in 'One Day: 40 Sunrises' by Ian Wieczorek are the result of a Covid lockdown project, based on livestreamed webcam imagery of sunrises around the world over the course of one day: 15 July 2020, tracking sunrise around the globe.
 The locations were chosen to be as geographically diverse as possible.
 Numerically, the 40 paintings also acknowledge the phenomenon of ‘quarantine’, a word deriving from the Italian ‘quaranta giorni’ (‘forty days’), the period that ships were required to re main in isolation before passengers and crew could disembark during a much earlier pandemic, the Black Death.